Ghost-free, gauge invariant SVT generalizations of Horndeski theory: Family of Luminal SVT generalizations of Horndeski theory

 Indeed with the constraints (\ref{eqn luminalConstraints1})-(\ref{eqn luminalConstraints4}), the quadratic action for the vector modes of the SVT Lagrangians (\ref{eqn vector sectorHSVT}) takes the final form

 with

-Therefore, even with the time varying function $f(\lambda)$, dependent on 4 general potentials of $\pi$ and $X$, the speed of the vector modes $c_A^2=1/c_g^{-2}$ exactly tracks the speed of Gravitational waves (\ref{eqn ratio1}).
-This family of theories with 8 free scalar functions, $G_2,\,G_3,\,G_4,\,G_5(\pi),\,\lambda_1,\,\lambda_2,\,\lambda_{3},\,\lambda_{4}$ contains the actions (\ref{eqn G4A}) and (\ref{eqn G5A}) obtained by a Kaluza--Klein reduction in \cite{Mironov:2024idn} as a special case.
+Therefore, even with the time varying function $f(\lambda)=f(\pi,\,X)$, the speed of the vector modes $c_A^2=1/c_g^{-2}$ exactly tracks the speed of Gravitational waves (\ref{eqn ratio1}).
+These theories contain the actions (\ref{eqn G4A}) and (\ref{eqn G5A}) obtained by a Kaluza--Klein reduction in \cite{Mironov:2024idn} as a special case, yet there is additional freedom through $f(\pi,\,X)$ in the vector sector.

 Let us note that